 "Who?" was next asked; and there was a pause.
 But soon the answer was given on the slate.
 The woman's fingers trembled a little as she wrote "Alexander Welman."

-After the momentary surprise had passed, the questions went on briefly.
+"After the momentary surprise had passed, the questions, went on briskly.

-"Was be murdered for his money?"
+"Was he murdered for his money ?"